IEA-Paris/PPIAS/content/articles/virtual-realities/VIRT_2022_3_the-effect-of-body-posture-outgroup-affiliation-and-proximity-of-virtual-encounters-on-human-freezing-responses.md

 ---

-<Youtube yt="PEwHVxM9tKI" caption="The Effect of Body Posture, Outgroup Affiliation, and Proximity of Virtual Encounters on Human Freezing Responses" start="false" stop="false"></Youtube>
+<Youtube yt="PEwHVxM9tKI" caption="The Effect of Body Posture, Outgroup Affiliation, and Proximity of Virtual Encounters on Human Freezing Responses"></Youtube>